shader-slang/shader-slang.github.io/community/become-a-committer.md

 Once you meet the criteria above, you can nominate yourself to become a committer.
 This process includes:

-*Nomination:* You can nominate yourself to become a committer by creating a discussion thread on GitHub discussions.
+*Nomination:* You can ask a committer to nominate you to become a committer via our discord channel.

 *Internal Review:* Existing committers will review your contributions, code review feedback, and responsiveness to determine your readiness.